cklim83/launch_school/notes/03_rb130_139/intro_regex_notes.md

 	```

 ### Ruby Regex Application - Splitting Strings
-- `String#split` can both string delimiter or regex as arguments to split a string, returning an array containing the substrings as elements.
+- `String#split` can take both string delimiter or regex as arguments to split a string, returning an array containing the substrings as elements.
 	```Ruby
 	# use str to split for well formatted inputs
 	record = "xyzzy\t3456\t334\tabc"